July, September, October, January, March and May

 To be eligible for the Master of Analytics you must have:

-- A minimum average of 65% as per the UNSW Admissions entry calculator.
+- A recognised bachelor degree (or equivalent qualification) with a credit average of 65% or higher as per the UNSW Admissions entry calculator.